nbotond20/calculator-app/calculator-frontend/README.md

 ### Prerequisites

-To use this boilerplate, you need to have the following installed on your machine:
+To use this app, you need to have the following installed on your machine:

 - [Node.js](https://nodejs.org/en/download/) (v16 or higher)
 - [pnpm](https://pnpm.io/installation) (v7 or higher)